- Table of Content

 Although this might sound obvious for some of you, many companies do not have the full spend overview across the business or group.
 Consolidating procurement data across numerous organizations, ERP-solutions, and data sources is vital for facilitating transparency and visibility.
 A spend management solution, functioning as a single source of truth, provides procurement and business stakeholders with all the right data at the right time.

 The accuracy of data is an essential factor when it comes to the decision-making process.
 For construction companies, poor-quality procurement data might obstruct more informed decisions.
 However, using poor-quality data as an excuse to do nothing will only take you so far.

 Identifying data deficiencies through procurement analytics could be a key output for initiating systematic measures for improving your data quality.
 Data cleaning capabilities will also help mitigate the problem and improve data consistency for your organization.

 For construction companies, spend is often distributed across multiple projects and locations.
 Combined with the fact that procurement isn't always a top concern during the entire project process, it makes maverick spending (here defined as spend outside contracts) a significant problem.
 If your procurement team cannot identify the contract leakages, you are essentially leaving money at the table and hurting the company's bottom line.

 For procurement to create value and take control of the issue, they need to link spend with contract data.
 The linkage will enable detailed insights into contract utilization and coverage, for example, across business units and projects.
 Only then will they be able to understand the root causes and drive initiatives to mitigate the problem.

 One of the biggest challenges in procurement lies in supplier management.
-Large, complex projects, where subcontractors and other suppliers often play a crucial part, demands a well-orchestrated collaboration with the best suppliers.
+Large, complex projects, where subcontractors and other suppliers often play a crucial part, demand a well-orchestrated collaboration with the best suppliers.
 For example, construction companies need to monitor financial risks, ensure the supply of high-quality materials, and assess supplier performance for a continuous business relationship potential.